Welcome to today's edition of the Rush 24-7 podcast.

 And these are the kind of things, folks, that are rolling in in droves, and we post a lot of them.

-I'll tell you where you can go see all of this or quite a lot of it.
+I'll tell you where you can go see all of this, or quite a lot of it.

 They send in stills, they send in videos.

-Because the notes that are coming in will melt your heart and they will give you hope and they will turn you into an optimist.
+Because the notes that are coming in will melt your heart.

-We posted some great ones there for everybody to see, just so we can share the passion we have and the readers have for this with you.
+Just so we can share the passion we have and the readers have for this with you.

 But anyway, folks, go ahead.

-Great to have you here, 800 282-2882 when we get back to the phones, or we get to them to begin with, which we will.
+When we get back to the phones, or we get to them to begin with, which we will.

 Okay, so how does the budget deal pave the way for Hillary Clinton?